mikavilpas/plover-finnish/design-doc/keyboard-layout.md

 | Strokes | character | Notes |
 | ----    | ----      | ----  |
 | `-IA`   | ia,ija    |       |

+This precise layout was chosen because it can support the largest amount of ending vowels.
+Included in this repository is the full analysis made to find this out.

 # Consonant system